Ask the expert: Teaching children about money – how, when and why

 "Children need to understand that money is a finite resource.
 We only have so much money to buy the things we need and want.
 And understanding the difference between needs and wants is a lesson to be learned as young as possible."

-Read on for Sarah McGurrin's best advice on kids and money:
+Read on for Sarah McGurrin's best advice on teaching kids about money.

 Need and Wants